sweetcriminal/Portfolio/Advanced Routing/README.md

 <img alt="Second Topology" src="https://github.com/sweetcriminal/Portfolio/blob/main/Advanced%20Routing/Images/4%20Second%20Topology.png"/>

-I created a GRE tunnel over the Internet node.
+I created 2 GRE tunnels from R1 and R2 over the Internet node that provide redundant connections to R5.
 R1, R2, and R5 all have default routes that point to the internet, which is how they're able to reach each other initially.
 I then wanted R5 to be a part of OSPF, but in area 1.
 I was able to successfully form that adjacency, as shown here:

 <img alt="OSPF Adjacency over GRE" src="https://github.com/sweetcriminal/Portfolio/blob/main/Advanced%20Routing/Images/5%20OSPF%20Adjacency%20over%20GRE.png"/>